developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/persistence/index.md

 ## Overview

-Zebra provides a persistence framework that allows customers and partners to provision apps and settings to Zebra devices that remain in place following an [Enterprise Reset](/mx/powermgr) (which erases all non-persistent data).
-For providers of enterprise mobility management (EMM) solutions, this permits a device to remain manageable (with an EMM Agent and settings) after all other software is erases.
+Zebra provides a persistence framework that allows designated apps and settings to remain in place following an [Enterprise Reset](/mx/powermgr) (which otherwise erases all data).
+For providers of enterprise mobility management solutions, this permits EMM agent and related files to be preserved after all other software is erased, restoring the device to manageability.

 **Persistence can include**: